yashika-lang/Air-Drawing-App/README.md

 4. 📸 Demo
 https://github.com/user-attachments/assets/f852b049-1bc1-4991-ae8e-b864709919df
 ⸻

-📜 License
+Licence :

-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE) — see the LICENSE file for details.
-MIT License

 ⸻

 🤝 Contributing